A Debut Y.A. novel

 One | determination

-Her hands sticky on the wheel, Mae takes another curve way too tight as the clock in the old family Volvo ticks down another minute she doesn’t have.
+Her hands sticky on the wheel, Mae takes another curve way too fast as the clock on the dashboard ticks down one more minute she doesn’t have.

 “Be here by seven-thirty sharp,” Mrs. Rooney had warned.
 “No delays.
 Anyone who’s late will simply miss the trip.”

 Which could actually be okay, depending on how you look at it.
-All those Foxmoor faces, just waiting to stare at her like she’s a nutcase, or turn away, unsure what to say.
+All those Foxmoor faces, just waiting to stare at her like she’s a nutcase.
 She wouldn’t mind missing that.
-They probably think she’s so screwed up she can’t do the one thing everyone looks forward to all year, Mrs. Rooney’s famous Wilderness Week.
+They probably think she’s so screwed up she can’t do the one thing everyone looks forward to all year, Mrs. Rooney’s famous Wilderness Trip.

-Mrs. Rooney puts everything she’s got into her trip, but it sounds more like an excursion with a bunch of girls who think “wilderness” is what happens when the gardener doesn’t show up.
-And with all eight girls from Junior Bio stuffed into one tent, how’s that supposed to work?
+Mrs. Rooney puts all she’s got into teaching them about nature, but her trip sounds more like a week with a bunch of girls who think “wilderness” is what happens when the gardener doesn’t show up.
+And eight girls from Junior Bio stuffed into one tent, how does that work.

-“Turn green, damn it,” she commands a traffic light, beads of sweat gathering on her forehead.
-“If I have to run after the bus as it leaves, they’ll all laugh their gorgeous heads off.”
+“Turn green, damn it,” she commands a traffic light.
+“If I have to run after the bus as it leaves, everybody on it will laugh their heads off.”

 “The day of my freak-out-of-the-century, you mean.
 I was done with Foxmoor.”
 Mae sighs.
-“Still am, I have to say.”
+“Still am, really.”

 And now she’s supposed to live that down?
-Good luck.
+Good luck with that.

-“I couldn’t have gotten to another school that quick, anyway.
-But remember, no law says I have to go to any school.
-At sixteen you can just take the GED and be done with it.”
+Mae shakes her head.
+“I couldn’t have gotten into another school that quick.
+But no law says I have to go to any school.
+When you’re sixteen, you can take the GED and test out.”

 Other Projects